 Silverwood Theme Park

 Silverwood Theme Park is a popular summer destination located just 30 minutes North of Coeur d’Alene, Idaho.
-Silverwood is the largest theme and water park in the American Northwest on 413 acres of land, with more than 70 rides, slides, shows and attractions.
-It is the northernmost theme park in the United States.
+This theme park and water park is the largest in the American Northwest, with 413 acres of land and more than 70 rides, slides, shows and attractions.
+Silverwood is the northernmost theme park in the United States.

 The park features high intensity rollercoasters including Tremors, Timber Terror, Corkscrew and Aftershock as well as thrill seeker rides such as Panic Plunge and SpinCycle.
 Families will also enjoy the Magic Show and Boulder Beach water park which includes several wave pools, a lazy river and many water slides.